 Among the most eccentric of these attempts at recapturing old movie musical magic, however, came courtesy of film critic and historian-turned-filmmaker Peter Bogdanovich who, in having previously evoked Orson Welles, Howard Hawks, and John Ford to no small success in, successively, The Last Picture Show, What’s Up Doc?, and Paper Moon, next turned his attention to the Ernst Lubitsch of One Hour With You and Design for Living for his Cole Porter-scored, Cybill Shepherd and Burt Reynolds-starring, romantically-charged musical comedy.
 A resounding failure at the box office, and a since-notorious movie bomb, I nonetheless came away enchanted from my first-time viewing of this Depression-era fantasy of coat-tails and bow-ties, cocktail dresses and improbable hats, along with its witty and innuendo-laced dialogue, lyrics, and dialogue-less and lyrical-like passages of lovelorn longing.

 A swooning sigh of a movie as delicate as its title, At Long Last Love might have proven as successful in its day as the recent La La Land, if only ’70s-era audiences had been able to see past the notable deficiencies in its stars’ singing and dancing abilities.
 (But then, a similar charge could be made against the latter film as well.)
-As it stands, however, At Long Last Love should have popped out as a welcome reprieve from nightly reports of Watergate and Vietnam just as La La Land has been so successful in diverting viewers from the relentless onslaught of far worse.
+As it stands, however, At Long Last Love should have popped out — but, unfortunately, somehow did not — as a welcome relief from nightly reports of Watergate and Vietnam just as La La Land has been so successful in diverting viewers from the relentless onslaught of far worse.